IbrahimElshafey/LocalResumableFunction/_docs/_Todo.md

 * Wait for external method
 	* Add interface with methods
-	* Mark intefaces with [WaitExternalMethod] attribute that takes
+	* Mark intefaces with [WaitExternalMethods] attribute that takes
 		* AssemblyName
 		* ClassName
 		* MethodName [as method name itself]